pschank/losebot/README.md

 ## How to run the program

-The program requires python, which is built into Macos, and available on Windows.
+The program requires python version 3+, which on a mac you can install with `brew install python3` (assuming `homebrew` already installed).
+For a more automated approach, use `direnv`, for which a dotfile already exists.

 It also requires the [mechanize module](https://pypi.org/project/mechanize/) to support stateful web browsing, which allows losebot to log into your loseit account.
 The command to install mechanize is:

-`pip install mechanize`
+`python setup.py install` or manually via `pip install mechanize`

 The command to run losebot is: